-There are a number of available treatment options, from being medically supported by a professional to utilizing more natural and organic cures.
+There are several available treatment options, from being medically supported by a professional to utilizing more natural and organic cures.

 How To Restore Hearing Loss Naturally